31st Army (Soviet Union): 1941

 The 31st Army first engaged the Germans on 2 October 1941 during Operation Typhoon.
 On 6 October, units of the army were formed a task force under the command of Major General Vitaly Polenov, and along with a task force from 19th Army under the command of Lieutenant General Ivan Boldin, were ordered to break the German advance on Volokolamsk and Rzhev.
 On 7 October, the first snow fell, turning the roads into mud and forcing the 3rd Panzer Group's advance to a halt.
 The snowy conditions allowed the army to set up defensive positions along the Zhuravlyovo − Bolshoye Yakovtsevo − Ivashkovo line and form a corridor for retreating Soviet units.
 This began the Kalinin Defensive Operation phase of the Moscow Strategic Defensive operations.

 On 10 October, the 110th Tank Division was detached and ordered to Rzhev.

-On 19 October, the army was reduced to:
+On 19 October, the army was reduced to the following: